bluebird75/luaunit/doc/index.rst

 The floating point library used by Lua is the one provided by the C compiler which built Lua.
 It is usually compliant with IEEE-754_ .
 As such, it can yields results such as *plus infinity*, *minus infinity* or *Not a Number* (NaN).
-The precision of any calculation performed in Lua is related to the smallest representable floating point value (typically called EPS): 2^-52 for 64 bits floats (type double in the C language) and 2^-23 for 32 bits float
+The precision of any calculation performed in Lua is related to the smallest representable floating point value (typically called *EPS*): 2^-52 for 64 bits floats (type double in the C language) and 2^-23 for 32 bits float
 (type float in C).

 .. _IEEE-754: https://en.wikipedia.org/wiki/IEEE_754

-**Note**: Lua may be compiled with numbers represented either as 32 bits floats or 64 bits double (as defined by the macro LUA_FLOAT_TYPE in luaconf.h ).
-LuaUnit has been validated in both these configurations and in particuluar, the epsilon value EPS is adjusted accordingly.
+..
+Note :: Lua may be compiled with numbers represented either as 32 bits floats or 64 bits double (as defined by the macro LUA_FLOAT_TYPE in luaconf.h ).
+LuaUnit has been validated in both these configurations and in particuluar, the epsilon value *EPS* is adjusted accordingly.

 For more information about performing calculations on computers, please read the reference paper `What Every Computer Scientist Should Know About Floating-Point Arithmetic`_

 .. _What Every Computer Scientist Should Know About Floating-Point Arithmetic: https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html

 If your calculation shall be portable to multiple OS or compilers, you may get different calculation errors depending on the OS/compiler.
 It is therefore important to verify them on every target.

 **EPS** *constant*